Policies

 Student Conduct

-Students are held to a Biblical conduct standard as they relate to themselves and those around them.
+Students are held to a Biblical standard of conduct as they relate to themselves and those around them.
 These are the same standards that LEAD staff are held to.
-Each student is given a conduct policy at their Launch Retreat Weekend for their review.
-Download the Conduct Policy.
+To view the LEAD Student Policies, download the Student Policies PDF.

 Media

-By Attending a LEAD retreat of any kind, you are giving permission to The LEAD Program to use images, soundbites, quotes, videos of you and/or your likeness.
-By giving feedback, papers, projects, and forms, whether online or at an event, you are giving LEAD permission to use your written comments in marketing, promotions, and current or future training content.
+By participating in LEAD, you grant permission to The LEAD Program to use images, soundbites, quotes, and videos of you/your likeness.
+By submitting feedback, papers, projects, or forms, whether online or in connection with a LEAD activity, you grant LEAD permission to use your written comments for marketing, promotional purposes, and current or future training content.

 Students can see and even update payment details anytime by logging on to the Student Payment Portal (portal.leadcma.org).